-- Taking informed and transparent decisions which are subject to effective scrutiny and managing risk; - Developing the capacity and capability of members and officers to be effective; and - Engaging with local people and other stakeholders to ensure robust public accountability. - 2.6 The six core principles each have a number of supporting principles, which in turn have a range of specific requirements that apply across the range of Council business. - 2.7 The Local Code, and the Councils compliance with the principles, have been reviewed, and attached at Appendix 1 is the updated Local Code of Corporate Governance for 2015/16.
+- Taking informed and transparent decisions which are subject to effective scrutiny and managing risk; - · Developing the capacity and capability of members and officers to be effective; and - Engaging with local people and other stakeholders to ensure robust public accountability. - 2.6 The six core principles each have a number of supporting principles, which in turn have a range of specific requirements that apply across the range of Council business. - 2.7 The Local Code, and the Councils compliance with the principles, have been reviewed, and attached at Appendix 1 is the updated Local Code of Corporate Governance for 2016/17.
 This sets out the six principles and elaborates on how the Council is meeting them, what source documents or processes evidence this and in addition highlights any further or ongoing work.
-This in turn links into the Council's Annual Governance Statement. - 2.8 The following changes to the Code are highlighted for the Committee's information: - The new Strategic Plan 2015 -2018 - Borough Investment for All (BIFA) - Introduction of the Leaders Listening Sessions
+This in turn links into the Council's Annual Governance Statement. - 2.8 There have been no significant changes to the code following the review, and it is considered still fit for purpose.